Working Out With A New Tattoo: Gym & Exercise Guide

-Tattoo Age - A new tattoo is going to be much more vulnerable to getting damaged compared to a tattoo that is a few days into the healing process.
-While some people chose to work out on the very same day they get their new tattoo, this is generally discouraged, and you should allow your body at least a short time to recover.
+A brand-new tattoo is going to be much more vulnerable to getting damaged compared to a tattoo that is a few days into the healing process.
+While some people choose to work out on the very same day they get their new tattoo, this is generally discouraged, and you should allow your body at least a short time to recover.

-Tattoo Placement - Tattoos that are placed out of the way during an exercise or workout you’re undertaking will mean it’s less likely to become damaged, whereas if your tattoo is in a location relevant to what you’re doing, there is more of a chance of an incident occurring with your ink.
+Tattoos that are placed out of the way during an exercise or workout you’re undertaking will mean it’s less likely to become damaged, whereas if your tattoo is in a location relevant to what you are doing, there is more of a chance of an incident occurring with your ink.

 If you’re playing soccer with a small tattoo on your forearm which is covered under a long-sleeve shirt, it’s unlikely you’ll have too much trouble, whereas if you were playing soccer with a new tattoo on the top of your foot, things become a lot more dangerous for your ink.

-Workout/Exercise Type - All types of workouts, exercises, and gym routines pose different challenges to a new tattoo, depending on what body parts are in use and how likely it will be for a particular tattoo to be involved in the type of exercise you’re doing.
+All types of workouts, exercises, and gym routines pose different challenges to a new tattoo depending on what body parts are in use and how likely it will be for a particular tattoo to be involved in the type of exercise you’re doing.
 This ties in well with the point above about tattoo placement.

-Secondly, heavy perspiration (sweating) around a brand new tattoo can disrupt the ink which has yet to have a chance to settle in place underneath the skin.
-This disruption can cause the ink to leach out of the lower layers of the skin, potentially leaving areas of patchiness and fading.
+Secondly, heavy sweating around a new tattoo can disrupt the ink which has yet to have a chance to settle in place underneath the skin, potentially leaving areas of patchiness and fading.

-Workout Clothing - You need to be especially careful with what you wear when it comes to working out and exercising with a new tattoo.
-Clothing that is too tight can cause the tattoo to rub against it, causing irritation and possible fading.
+You need to be especially careful with what you wear when it comes to working out and exercising with a new tattoo.
+Clothing that is too tight can cause the tattoo to rub against it, threatening irritation and possible fading.

 On the other hand, clothing that is too loose can invite dirt and bacteria beneath it, opening your tattoo up to the risk of infection.

-Workout Location - As above, working out in a dirty gym or a muddy field can open your tattoo up to all kinds of harmful germs and bacteria, which can delay healing times and even cause permanent damage to your ink if you don’t get the infection looked at and treated quickly.
+Working out in a dirty gym or a muddy field can open your tattoo up to all kinds of harmful germs and bacteria that can potentially cause infection.

-What Are The Risks Of Working Out With A New Tattoo?
+Risks of Working Out With a New Tattoo

-Ink Loss - Losing ink from a tattoo is not as uncommon as you may think.
+Losing ink from a tattoo is not as uncommon as you may think.
 Although tattoos are generally quite good at retaining most of the ink during healing, certain events can increase the risk of ink being lost through the upper layers of skin.
-Getting a tattoo saturated (wet) can cause ink to leak out quite quickly, so your hardest to keep the area dry.
+Getting a tattoo saturated (wet) can cause ink to leak out, so try your hardest to keep the area dry.

-Ripping A Scab - Keeping scabs intact and attached to your skin until the very last point where they fall off entirely on their own accord is very important while your tattoo is fading.
+Keeping scabs intact and attached to your skin until they fall off entirely on their own accord is very important while your tattoo is healing.
 Even if a scab is hanging on by a thread, it could still be attached deeply enough to pull out ink if it’s accidentally (or purposefully) ripped off.